DevExpress-Examples/devextreme-datagrid-select-all-checkboxes/Readme.md

 [![](https://img.shields.io/badge/📖_How_to_use_DevExpress_Examples-e9f6fc?style=flat-square)](https://docs.devexpress.com/GeneralInformation/403183)
 <!-- default badges end -->

-# DevExtreme DataGrid - How to implement a three-state "Select All" CheckBox in a group row
+# DataGrid for DevExtreme - How to implement a three-state "Select All" CheckBox in a group row

 This example demonstrates how to implement a custom "Select All" CheckBox in a group row to select all rows in this group.
 This CheckBox can have three states: unchecked, checked, or undetermined (when only several of the group members are checked).